ADVERTISEMENT

 Credit: PTI Photo

-New Delhi: Rising incidents of Booth Level Officers (BLOs) engaged in Special Intensive Revision (SIR) of electoral rolls dying by suicide or health complications in the past three week have triggered a controversy with Congress president Mallikarjun Kharge on Sunday saying over a dozen people have lost their lives to "hasty" and "forced" implementation of the exercise.
+New Delhi: Rising incidents of Booth Level Officers (BLOs) engaged in Special Intensive Revision (SIR) of electoral rolls dying by suicide or other issues in the past three weeks have triggered a controversy with top Congress leaders Mallikarjun Kharge and Rahul Gandhi on Sunday objecting to lives being lost to "hasty" and "forced" implementation of the exercise.

 ADVERTISEMENT

-He alleged that the BJP's "vote chori" (vote theft) has now taken a "deadly turn" as BLOs and Assistant BLOs are driven to suicide as they are "overburdened with workload.
+While Kharge said the BJP's "vote chori" (vote theft) has now taken a "deadly turn" as BLOs and Assistant BLOs are driven to suicide as they are "overburdened with workload", Rahul said16 BLOs have lost their lives to heart attacks, stress and suicides and SIR is "no reform, it is an imposed tyranny".

 Asking who will deliver justice to these families, Kharge posted on 'X', "the BJP is busy lapping up the cream of power through theft, while the Election Commission stands as a mute spectator watching the spectacle."